 Stephen Davenport, M.D., Medical Director

-Dr. Davenport is a board certified orthopedic surgeon.
+Dr. Davenport is a board-certified orthopedic surgeon.
 Dr. Davenport received his undergraduate degree from Stanford University in Stanford, California and his medical degree from Yale University in New Haven, Connecticut.
 He completed his surgical and orthopedic residences at Yale New Haven Hospital.
-Dr. Davenport is the only Fellowship Trained hip & knee reconstruction orthopedic surgeon in southwest Oklahoma.
+Dr. Davenport is the only Fellowship Trained hip & knee reconstruction orthopedic surgeon in southwest Oklahoma performing his surgeries locally.

 His primary interests are joint reconstruction, including surgery of the hip, knee, shoulder, foot, ankle, and elbow.
 Dr. Davenport performed the first computer assisted knee replacement surgery in Oklahoma and is involved in new hip and knee designs as well as new surgical techniques.
 He performs minimally invasive hip and knee replacements.
 These procedures allow for patients to go home earlier and with a faster recovery rate.